DanieliPatino/Credit_Risk_Analysis/README.md

 ![ClusterCentroids](https://user-images.githubusercontent.com/92958939/163700382-310bed0a-1bd6-494e-a520-ae028b7afe34.png)

 ## Summary:

+The best results were from the EasyEnsembleClassifier due to the scores being closest to 1.
+Meaning that the predictions are more accurate when the precision, recall, f1, and the Balance Accuracy Score is closest to 1.

 I would recommend using the EasyEnsembleClassifier module due to its higher chance of providing a more accurate prediction.